 Examines fundamental questions of moral philosophy: What are our most basic values, and which of them are specifically moral values?
 What are the ethical principles, if any, by which we should judge our actions, ourselves, and our lives?
-Prerequisite: None.
-This course satisfies HUMN Topics.

-PHIL-SHU 70 (formerly HUMN-SHU 204) Logic
+PHIL-SHU 70 (formerly HUMN-SHU 204)

+Logic

 This is an introductory course in formal logic.
 No prior knowledge of logic, mathematics or philosophy will be assumed.
 We will study a number of logical systems, and learn some methods for producing derivations and determining validity in these systems.
 We will also learn how to translate sentences and arguments from ordinary language into these systems, and examine some applications of logic to traditional philosophical problems.
-Prerequisite: None.